hmrc/tariff-classification-frontend/README.md

 ### Testing

 Run `./run_all_tests.sh`.
-This also runs Scalastyle and does coverage testing
+This also runs Scalastyle and does coverage testing.

 or `sbt test it:test` to run the tests only.